191st (Hertfordshire and Essex Yeomanry) Field Regiment, Royal Artillery: Origin

 The second-in-command of 147th (EY) Fd Rgt, Major J.R.
 Cochrane, a Regular Army officer, was promoted to lieutenant-colonel to command the new regiment, which took over billets and Nissen huts at Hovingham and Slingsby, North Yorkshire, previously occupied by 86th (HY) Fd Rgt.
 Apart from the large cadres from the two yeomanry regiments, 191st was to be made up to strength with men from disbanded infantry battalions.
 The first to arrive were 112 men from 30th Battalion, Wiltshire Regiment.
-(Note: This battalion was formed in 1941, apparently from 6th (Home Defence) Battalion Wilshire Regiment, which was formed after the outbreak of hostilities in 1939.
+(Note: This battalion was formed in 1941, apparently from 6th (Home Defence) Battalion Wiltshire Regiment, which was formed after the outbreak of hostilities in 1939.
 Most infantry battalions designated '30' or above were intended for garrison or internal security duties, 80 percent of the men being below medical category A. It is probable that the draft for 191st Fd Rgt was drawn from the remaining 20 per cent.)